Tasiilaq, a town in Arctic southeastern Greenland with bright red wooden buildings and harbor surrounded by high mountains.

 Fjords & Glaciers of Spitsbergen Cruise

-Board the 264-guest L'Austral or sister ship Le Boreal to voyage along Spitsbergen's west coast in comfort and style.
+Board a luxury French ship to voyage along Spitsbergen's west coast in comfort and style.
 For 8 days, cruise to the heart of the largest island in the Svalbard archipelago, in the company of specialist teams, to discover the exceptional flora and fauna that lives in these extreme conditions.

 May Jun Jul